emanuele-f/remote-deauth/README.md

 ------
 Connects to the server and presents the monitor data in an ncurses interface.

+- make client
+- ./client

 Change selction with arrow keys.
 Press enter on an AP to expand/collapse its hosts list.
-Press spacebar to add/remove host from blacklist
+Press spacebar to add/remove host from blacklist.

-- make client
-- ./client
+You can create a mac -> name mapping file `hosts.cfg` with the format:

+`xx:xx:xx:xx:xx:xx alias`

+which will be used to tag mac addresses owners in the program.